 Antimicrobial Photodynamic Inactivation (aPDI)

-Phototherapy (light therapy) has been used to treat disease since ancient times in Greece, Egypt, and India.
-Photodynamic Therapy (PDT), which uses light combined with certain colorants, has been deployed clinically to treat cancer since the 1980s.
+Photodynamic Therapy (PDT) has been deployed clinically to treat cancer since the 1980s.
 PDT can treat many types of cancer (skin, lung, brain, bladder, pancreas, bile duct, esophagus, and head and neck), skin diseases, eye diseases, and more.
 Antimicrobial Photodynamic Inactivation (aPDI) is the application of PDT principles to the disinfection of viruses and bacteria.

 Protective Dyes In Action